 1This is a Jurassic Park reference.
 Dr. Malcolm was the dude played by Jeff Goldblum.

-Registered associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Registered associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.
 CRN-3589848-051221